Stffhgn/Stffhgn/README.md

 - 👋 Hi, I’m @Stffhgn
 - 👀 I’m interested in warm weather and being in the water
-- 🌱 I’m currently learning Quality Assurance and thug life
+- 🌱 I’m currently learning <insert as much as I can>
 - 💞️ I’m looking to collaborate on projects that add value to life
 - 📫 How to reach me Steffen.Hogan@gmail.com
 - 😄 Pronouns: He/Him